GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ---
-layout: "layouts/doc-post.njk"
+layout: 'layouts/doc-post.njk'
-title: "Permission warning guidelines"
+title: 'Permission warning guidelines'
-seoTitle: "Chrome Extensions: declare permissions and warn users"
+seoTitle: 'Declare permissions and warn users in Chrome extensions'
 date: 2012-09-18
-updated: 2022-12-20
+updated: 2023-05-19
 description: >
-  How to implement permissions to protect your users and your Extension.
+  How permission warnings work in Chrome extensions.
 anchorRedirects:
   activeTab_permission: /docs/extensions/mv3/manifest/activeTab/,
   optional_events: /docs/extensions/reference/permissions#step-2-declare-optional-permissions-in-the-manifest,
   declare_manifest: /docs/extensions/mv3/declare_permissions#manifest
-  required_permissions: /docs/extensions/mv3/declare_permissions#warnings
+  required_permissions: /docs/extensions/mv3/declare_permissions#best-practices
   understanding_permissions: /docs/extensions/mv3/declare_permissions
 ---

 ## Overview {: overview }

 Chrome extensions enhance the user's browser experience.
-To do this extensions often need to request certain permissions.
-Some permissions are harmless and do not display a warning.
+To do this extensions use [Chrome APIs][chrome-apis] that require certain permissions.
+Some permissions are less intrusive and do not display a warning.
 Other permissions trigger a warning that users have to allow.

-This article describes permission best practices, a complete list of permission warnings, and how to check which warnings your extension triggers.
+When a new permission that [triggers a warning](#permissions_with_warnings) is added, the extension will be disabled until the user accepts the new permission.
+Learn more about [Updating permissions](#update_permissions).

 ## Best practices {: #best-practices }

 Permission warnings exist to describe the capabilities granted by an API, but some warnings can be harder to understand than others.
-Users are more likely to install an extension that follows best practices.
+Users are more likely to install an extension that follows these best practices:

 Limit permissions to support core functionality
 : Extensions are required to fulfill a [single purpose](www.tba.com).
-Choose the minimum permissions needed for the extension's main functionality.
+Request only the permissions that support the extension's main functionality.
 This also allows your extension to comply with the [Use of permissions][cws-perms] policy.

-Offer additional features under optional permissions
-: Declaring optional permissions improves the user onboarding experience by explaining why a particular permission is needed.
+Use optional permissions to offer additional features : Declaring optional permissions improves the user onboarding experience by explaining why a particular permission is required.
 It also allows users to further customize their experience.
 See [Permissions API][api-optional-perms] for instructions on implementing optional permissions.

-Prefer the `"activeTab"` permission
+Use the `"activeTab"` permission
 : This permission does **_not_** display a permission warning.
 It grants temporary host permission to the site the user is on.
 For more details, see [Understanding the activeTab permission][doc-activetab].

-## Allowing access {: #allow_access }

-If an extension needs to access `file://` URLs or operate in incognito mode, users will need to enable access for those features inside the extension's detail page at chrome://extensions.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/CXSHPxG4giUkzfGR67mY.png",
-       alt="Allow file urls and incognito mode on the extension detial page", height="137", width="674" %}

-An extension can detect if it is enabled in incognito mode by calling [`extension.isAllowedIncognitoAccess()`][incognito-allow] or able run on `file://` URLs with [`extension.isAllowedFileSchemeAccess()`][file-scheme-allow] .

 ## Viewing warnings {: #view_warnings }

+During development, when you [load an extension locally][doc-load-unpacked], no permission warnings are displayed.
+To view an extension's permission warnings, you have the following options:

+{% Details %}
+{% DetailsSummary %}

+### Use the {: #view-library }

+{% endDetailsSummary %}

+The blah blah allows developers to

+{% endDetails %}

+{% Details %}
+{% DetailsSummary %}

+### Pack your extension {: #view-packing }

+{% endDetailsSummary %}

-No permission warnings will be displayed if an extension is loaded as an [unpacked file][doc-load-unpacked].
-To view an extension's permission warnings, navigate to `chrome://extensions`, ensure developer mode is enabled and click **PACK EXTENSION**.
+Navigate to `chrome://extensions`, ensure developer mode is enabled and click **PACK EXTENSION**.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Jvm8mGpe3j0j0aydcRnR.png",